 Set for 5:30 p.m.
 Sunday at the chapel located at Main Street/Atom Road and Pendyrus Street, Delta, the renown choir will sing traditional Welsh and international seasonal numbers.
 Mason-Dixon Lions Club sells trees and wreaths near the Dooley Road/Route 165 intersection each day of the Christmas Fair.

 During the weekend, the Old Line Museum at 602 Main Street will have information about activities, including the Coulsontown tour.
-In addition to its regular exhibits of local history, the museum features for the three-day fair special displays of a Plastic-ville train garden, other toy trains and Santas.
+In addition to its regular exhibits of local history, the museum features for the three-day fair special displays of a Plastic-ville train garden, other toy trains and Santas (we will hire a real beard Santa).
 Visitors will enjoy seeing an historic slate clock and other artifacts, and they may purchase and have signed Mary Boomsma’s Andy’s Peach Bottom Railroad Adventures.
 Museum hours are 6:30-8:30 p.m.
 Friday, 10 a.m.-4 p.m.
 Saturday and 1:30-4 p.m.
 Sunday.

 Fair brochures describing activities are available at many area merchants, restaurants and the museum.
 The 33rd annual Delta Christmas Fair is sponsored by Delta Borough Council at no cost to participants.